jsui5/MarbleRun/README.md

 #  WantToCryEngine
-## Version 0.2 - iOS + OpenGL ES
+## Version 0.3 - iOS + OpenGL ES

 This is a work in progress project.
 If you got it from somewhere else, there's probably a newer version at https://github.com/OrbitalMechanist/WantToCryEngine

 Game.cpp is where you should program the game itself.
 Swift just initializes the whole thing and passes in input events.
+Use GameBridge to call Game event functions from Swift.

 My priority for now is filling the basic requirements for a course.
 Once that's done, I'll try to optimize and refactor some things, such as VAOs and better encapsulation.

 Coming Soon<sup>TM</sup>:
-- Actual Lights
+- Refactoring
-- Fog
+- Optimization
 - Unity-style Behaviour system for gameobjects.
 - Properly decoupling geometry from gameobjects.
-- Refactoring

 Out of scope:
 - Materials